galia-project/galia/UPGRADING.md

 * Galia's YAML-format configuration file is incompatible with Cantaloupe's properties-format configuration file.
-Because of that, and because there are so many new, changed, and removed keys, it is recommended to start over with a new configuration file based on the bundled configuration file (`config/config.yml`).
+Because of that, and because there are so many new, changed, and removed keys, it is recommended to start over with a new configuration file.
 * Some of the functionality provided by various Cantaloupe components (like PdfBoxProcessor, S3Source, etc.) has been moved into plugins.
 This includes JRuby, which enables the Ruby delegate.
 See the Plugins sections of the